sridchin/Sentiment-Analysis/README.md

 ```

 ## How to create a typeset submission using LaTeX
-You are welcome to submit your solution in any legible format (including
+You are welcome to typeset your submission in any legible format (including
 handwritten).
 For those who are trying LaTeX for the first time, consider using
 the following build process (we've tried to streamline it as much as possible
 for you!).
 All instructions that follow are for our build process, which will